ropenttd/suds/README.md

 ### Credit where credit is due
-* Taede Werkhoven: For writing the plugin
+* Taede Werkhoven: For writing SOAP, which this plugin is derived from
-* Planetmaker: Gave me the idea to write this plugin
-* Xaroth: For writing libottdadmin2, which also served as an example for Soap
+* Xaroth: For writing libottdadmin2
 * Dihedral: generated passwords.txt from OpenTTD source